NUWCDIVNPT/stig-manager-docker/README.md

 - docker-compose
 - Chrome, Edge, or Firefox browser

-The example uses a server certificate issued to the host `localhost` and signed by a demonstration CA named "demoCA".
-For the example to work, you must (temporarily) import trust in your browser for the demoCA certificate, found at [`certs/ca/demoCA.crt`](certs/ca/demoCA.crt).
+The example uses a server certificate issued to the host `localhost` and signed by a CA named `demoCA`.
+For the example to work, you must (temporarily) import trust in your browser for the `demoCA` certificate, found at [`certs/ca/demoCA.crt`](certs/ca/demoCA.crt).

 > How you do this varies across operating systems and browsers.
 For Windows, you import the certificate into "Trusted Root Certification Authorities".
 You should remove the certificate when finished running the orchestrations.

-## Getting the example files
+## Fetching the example files

 You have two options:

 - If you have `git` installed, navigate to an appropriate directory and execute the command `git clone https://github.com/NUWCDIVNPT/stig-manager-cac-example.git`.
-Then change directory to `stig-manager-cac-example`.
+Then change to the newly created directory `stig-manager-cac-example`.

-- Use the "Download ZIP" option of this repository to download the files.
-Extract the files to an appropriate directory and change to that directory.
+- [Download a ZIP of this repository](https://github.com/NUWCDIVNPT/stig-manager-cac-example/archive/refs/heads/main.zip).
+Extract the archive to an appropriate directory and change to the newly extracted directory `stig-manager-cac-example-main`.
 ## Running the orchestration

 ```
 docker-compose -p cac-example up
 ```

-The orchestration has successfully bootstrapped when you see a `started` message like this from STIG Manager API:
+The orchestration has successfully bootstrapped when you see a `started` message like this from the STIG Manager API:

 ```
 cac-example-stigman-1   | {"date":"2022-10-01T18:04:26.734Z","level":3,"component":"index","type":"started","data":{"durationS":21.180474449,"port":54000,"api":"/api","client":"/","documentation":"/docs"}}